loicmolinari/flupke/README.md

   --quit-after-frame-count <count> ..
 Quit after <count> frames rendered on the main window.
 ```

-Note how `--continuous-updates` and `--quit-after-frame-count` can be used in conjonction with performance metrics logging in order to measure average timings across several frames and get precise rendering times for instance.
+Note how `--continuous-updates` and `--quit-after-frame-count` can be used in conjonction with performance metrics logging in order to measure average timings across several frames and get precise rendering times.
 Such values can be useful in regression tests for instance.

 ## Supported platforms